ARM-software/golang-utils/CONTRIBUTING.md

 project.
 News files will form part of the release notes so should be written to target the consumer of the package or tool.

-- A news file should be added for each merge request to the directory `/changes`.
+- At least, one news file should be added for each Merge/Pull request to the directory `/changes`.
 - The text of the file should be a single line describing the change and/or impact to the user.
 - The filename of the news file should take the form `<number>.<extension>`, e.g, `20191231.feature` where:
-  - The number is either the issue number or, if no issue exists, the date in the form `YYYYMMDD`.
+  - The number is either the issue number or, if no issue exists, the date in the form `YYYYMMDDHHMM`.
   - The extension should indicate the type of change as described in the following table:

 | Change Type                                                                                                             | Extension  | Version Impact  |